fanqyxl/icarus-rewrite/README.md

 "New configs" have rolled keys.
 We are testing the compatibility of these new keys for interception.

 ## Setup and installation instructions
-Clone the repo with ``git clone --recursive https://github.com/fanqyxl/icarus`` and change directory to it.
+Clone the repo with ``git clone https://github.com/fanqyxl/icarus`` and change directory to it.

 Set up the environment by running the following commands (Make sure you have python3, python3-venv, and protobuf installed beforehand):